lfricken/lfricken.github.io/pages/politicalnodes.md

 > In the 1950s, brave American scientists shunned by the climate establishment of the day discovered that the Earth was warming as a result of greenhouse gas emissions, leading to potentially devastating natural disasters that could destroy American agriculture and flood American cities.
 As a result, the country mobilized against the threat.
 Strong government action by the Bush administration outlawed the worst of these gases, and brilliant entrepreneurs were able to discover and manufacture new cleaner energy sources.
 As a result of these brave decisions, our emissions stabilized and are currently declining.

-> Unfortunately, even as we do our part, the authoritarian governments of Russia and China continue to industralize and militarize rapidly as part of their bid to challenge American supremacy.
+> As we do our part, the authoritarian governments of Russia and China continue to industralize and militarize rapidly as part of their bid to challenge American supremacy.
 As a result, Communist China is now by far the world’s largest greenhouse gas producer, with the Russians close behind.
 Many analysts believe Putin secretly welcomes global warming as a way to gain access to frozen Siberian resources and weaken the more temperate United States at the same time.
 These countries blow off huge disgusting globs of toxic gas, which effortlessly cross American borders and disrupt the climate of the United States.
 Although we have asked them to stop several times, they refuse, perhaps egged on by major oil producers like Iran and Venezuela who have the most to gain by keeping the world dependent on the fossil fuels they produce and sell to prop up their dictatorships.

 > We need to take immediate action.
 While we cannot rule out the threat of military force, we should start by using our diplomatic muscle to push for firm action at top-level summits like the Kyoto Protocol.
 Second, we should fight back against the liberals who are trying to hold up this important work, from big government bureaucrats trying to regulate clean energy to celebrities accusing people who believe in global warming of being ‘racist’.
 Third, we need to continue working with American industries to set an example for the world by decreasing our own emissions in order to protect ourselves and our allies.
 Finally, we need to punish people and institutions who, instead of cleaning up their own carbon, try to parasitize off the rest of us and expect the federal government to do it for them.